Nurse in blue uniform takes blood pressure from elderly lady in a wheelchair

 Duration: Two years

 Hours of study per week: Approximately 20 per cent of the programme is theory.
-This equates to around one day a week over 45 weeks.
+This equates to around one day a week over two years (45 weeks a year).

 Delivery type: A blended approach to learning with face to face study days and highly directed online study resources